 Her sister, Mary Kay, had entered the community of the Sisters of Charity of the Blessed Virgin Mary with a dispensation because she had cancer.
 Mary Kay died at the age of 23; Judy was allowed to visit her for several days before her death.

-After first profession Sr. Judy was missioned to Tucson, Arizona, where she taught and went to college, earning two master's degrees and a doctorate.
-She started the Kino School there and for more than 20 years, it was a successful one-room K-12 school on 10 acres of land.
+After first profession Sister Judy was missioned to Tucson, Arizona, where she taught and went to college, earning two master's degrees and a doctorate.
+She started the Kino School there, and for more than 20 years, it was a successful one-room K-12 school on 10 acres of land.
 The educational methodology was based on that of A.S.
-Neill's Summerhill that viewed learning and life as one.
-Yet, after a child was kidnapped from the premises (later found unharmed), Sr. Judy was willingly "fired" by her own board; someone had to take responsibility for what had happened.
+Neill's Summerhill School, which viewed learning and life as one.
+Yet, after a child was kidnapped from the premises (later found unharmed), Sister Judy was willingly "fired" by her own board: Someone had to take responsibility for what had happened.

 She went on to found the Cesar Chavez Learning Center, a charter school that gave older students skills as it raised their reading scores from primary to high school levels.
-The school district was displeased because students were not passing the standardized tests.
+The school district was displeased, though, because students were not passing the standardized tests.
 She brought in a communications specialist, Sandra Morse, to work with her staff on collaboration.
-Morse quickly observed that the staff was fine; Sr. Judy was the problem.
+Morse quickly observed that the staff was fine but that Sister Judy was the problem.

-Sr. Judy's life of accomplishment was constantly subverted by her own actions.
-She was perpetrating on students and staff her unresolved anger stemming from childhood trauma that had been reinforced in her early formative years in religious life on students and staff.
+Sister Judy's life of accomplishment was constantly subverted by her own actions.
+She was perpetrating on students and staff her unresolved anger stemming from childhood trauma that had been reinforced in her early formative years in religious life.

-I had never heard of "ayahuasca" before; it would be considered non-conventional by Western medicine.
-Yet it helped Sr. Judy and it plays an important role in her healing.
+I had never heard of the "ayahuasca" plant before; using it would be considered non-conventional by Western medicine.
+Yet it helped Sister Judy, playing an important role in her healing.

-It's a miracle that Sr. Judy remained in religious life and in some respects, that the Adrian Dominicans ever invited her back.
+It's a miracle that Sister Judy remained in religious life and, in some respects, that the Adrian Dominicans ever invited her back.
 But they did.
 It took Judy more than 60 years to grow into the woman of God she has become.
-Her book and the film show that religious life and the following of Jesus require discernment, hard work and forgiveness, from one's family of origin to experiences and people one encounters in religious life.
+Her book and the film show that religious life and the following of Jesus require discernment, hard work and forgiveness.

-Despite everything, Sr. Judy's voice in the film and in print has a wise, transparent, humble quality about it; she sounds free and loved by God.
+Despite everything, her voice in the film and in print has a wise, transparent, humble quality about it; she sounds free and loved by God.